--pdfxe Generate pdf version of document using xelatex.
+- -pdflua Generate pdf version of document using lualatex. - -pdfps Generate pdf version of document from the .ps file, by default using ps2pdf. - -pdfxe Generate pdf version of document using xelatex.
 Note that to optimize processing time, latexmk uses xelatex to generate an .xdv file rather than a pdf file directly.
 Only after possibly multiple runs to generate a fully up-to-date .xdv file does latexmk then call xdvipdfmx to generate the final .pdf file.

-(Note: The reason why latexmk arranges for xelatex to make an .xdv file instead of the xelatex's default of a .pdf file is as follows: When the document includes large graphics files, especially .png files, the production of a .pdf file can be quite time consuming, even when the creation of the .xdv file by xelatex is fast.
-So the use of the intermediate .xdv file can result in substantial gains in procesing time, since the .pdf file is produced once rather than on every run of xelatex.)
+(Note: When the document includes large graphics files, especially .png files, the last step can be quite time consuming, even when the creation of the .xdv file by xelatex is fast.
+So the use of the intermediate .xdv file can result in substantial gains in processing time, since the .pdf file is produced once rather than on every run of xelatex.
+See the documentation on the -pdfxe option for why an .xdv file is used.